Q: Is Computer Science SI Residential?

 Q: When is the $300 deposit due?

-A: You must pay your $300 deposit by May 15 to hold your spot.
+A: Deposits for those accepted from the early bird deadline must submit their deposit by April 28.
+For those accepted after April 28, you must pay your $300 deposit by May 12 to hold your spot.
 Otherwise, others will be offered an opportunity to attend.
 The deposit is non-refundable.

 Q: When is the remaining payment due?

 Q: Are there any scholarships available?

 A: Yes, there are two types of scholarships available for Computer Science SI.
 (1) Financial Need – Students must establish need as defined by the university.
 (2) Increasing capacity – Women remain significantly underrepresented Computer Science.
 Today, however, many companies, organizations, and colleges are committed to increasing the number of women in the field.
 Students requesting scholarship assistance should contact the program coordinator for more details once accepted to the program.

 Q: Can high school credit be given for the courses taken at SI@UCF?

-A: Once accepted, the student would have to contact their guidance counselor before the program starts.
+A: It is up to each individual school to award credit.
+Once accepted, the student would have to contact their guidance counselor before the program starts.
 After the program ends, our lead instructor provides each student with a synopsis of what they have learned and their grade in each course.
-It is up to each individual school to award credit, and it has been done in the past.

 Q: How many students are accepted?